The singer Neil Sedaka said it best way back in the 1960s and again in the ’70s: breaking up is hard to do.

 That’s certainly true when it comes to breaking up with your mainframe.
 After all, you’ve been a couple for a long time.
-There were long years of happiness followed by recent years of mutual frustration.
-Sometimes couples just grow in different directions, right?
+There were long years of happiness, followed by recent years of mutual frustration.
+Sometimes couples grow in different directions.
 And now it’s time to move on – but you’re not sure how.

 As always, moving on is easier said than done.
-You’ve got some big challenges to face.
-Let’s take a look at some of the key issues.
+You’ve got some significant challenges to face.
+Let’s take a look at some of the critical issues.

 - Risk: Mainframe migration can be risky.
-Those risks must be addressed to successfully migrate to a new environment.
+Those risks must be addressed to migrate to a new environment successfully.
 For example, you might encounter unexpected testing challenges, or have trouble determining server modification history.

-- Expertise: Migrating from a mainframe to a new environment requires specialized expertise and the available person hours to apply that knowledge and skill.
-Do you have the resources, people and time to implement a migration while still keeping up with other daily activities?
+- Expertise: Migrating from a mainframe to a new environment requires specialized knowledge and the available person-hours to apply that knowledge and skill.
+Do you have the resources, people, and time to implement a migration while still keeping up with other daily activities?
 If not, you need skilled help and guidance.